5. Social media in your professional life

 You are what you present

-Self-policing is a good practise to work on.
+Self-policing is a good practice to work on.
 When people approach your professional account, they want to know aspects of your professional life.
 This may include what you are working on, who you are working with, or what achievements you have.
 Therefore, you should think twice before sharing your personal life and personal interests.
 Although your personal information could help visitors know you better as a person, you do not want to dilute your content or overwhelm other connected professionals with irrelevant details.

 Create your own content